GetJobber/atlantis/docs/proposals/AccountBanner/README.md

 user has taken on a previous page, the account banner will be consistently displayed at the highest level of the page.

-This is also related to the Object Banner proposal, as with both the Account Banner and Object banner, we can lock down the implementation of banners in Jobber; at the time of writing this proposal, there are currently 7 different individual banner components accomplishing the same task.

 ## Accessibility

 For accessibility, the [x] button and the cta button, if they exist, should be